apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 For the ZooKeeper implementation we are not introducing a new znode to store BookieServiceInfo.
 Adding such new node will increase complexity and the usage of resources on ZooKeeper.

 #### Storing information inside the Cookie
-The cookie stores information about the identity of the bookie and it is expected not to change.
+The *Cookie* stores information about the *identity* of the bookie and it is expected not to change.
 It is exceptional to rewrite the Cookie, like when adding a new data directory.
+In some environment it is common to have a new network address after a restart or to change the configuration and enable a new service or feature.